Balanta

 - Learning Styles

-- Learning often involves storytelling, practical demonstrations, and community participation, emphasizing experiential knowledge.
+- Learning often occurs through storytelling, apprenticeships, and communal activities, emphasizing practical skills and community knowledge.

 - Parental Engagement

-- Parents are actively involved in their children's education, often participating in school activities and community learning initiatives.
+- Parents are actively involved in their children's education, often prioritizing it despite economic hardships.
+Community support is common in educational endeavors.

 - Family And Social Structure

-- The Balanta have a strong kinship system, with extended families living together and elders holding significant authority.
+- The Balanta have a communal social structure, where extended families live together, and elders hold significant authority.

 - Discipline And Behavior